 No self-respecting list-maker would omit Lake Tahoe from a compilation of top mountain towns.
 But instead of the crowded touristy lodges and casinos that steal a bit of South Lake Tahoe's soul, you can keep your chakras clean in the locals-friendly North Lake Tahoe town of Truckee.
-While it's one of the world's premier ski/snowboard destinations, what really makes Truckee a top mountain spot is the lively yet laid-back action in the historic Downtown—a chilled-out drink at Moody’s, dinner at Morgan’s Lobster Shack, or a bite at Jax at the Tracks diner all offer a bird's-eye view into the fine art of clean mountain living.
+While it's one of the world's premier ski/snowboard destinations, what really makes Truckee a top mountain spot is the lively yet laid-back action in the historic Downtown area—a chilled-out drink at Moody’s, dinner at Morgan’s Lobster Shack, or a bite at Jax at the Tracks diner all offer a bird's-eye view into the fine art of clean mountain living.

 Coeur d'Alene, Idaho

 An hour’s drive from Yellowstone, this rowdy town of 8,000 exists at the intersection of rustic western mystique and artistic freedom.
 Here, free spirits and nature lovers converge, drawn to the area’s unparalleled fly fishing, rafting, and more.
 Sidle up to the de facto town center—the perpetually humming Murray Bar—before exploring a densely packed collection of saloons and eateries on the highly walkable old-school Main Street.
 Or venture out under the big sky.
 Maybe you’re off for a soak at nearby Chico Hot Springs, or to brave the river and embrace your inner Jim Harrison.
 Regardless, chances are you’ll be back at the Murray come sundown, ready to hear stories about the city’s wild past while embracing its vibrant present.

 Park City, Utah